-CBC-TV’s This Land series sent Robert to remote places to film interesting tales; to the prairies and Nova Scotia for Country Canada; for fishing tales to Newfoundland; and a six-part Cities on the Sea series explored settlements in or on water.
-Finally, Robert pulled together 360 episodes of CBC’s weekly, The Fifth Estate — investigative television, variety often beyond belief — for 11 years.
+CBC-TV’s This Land series sent Robert to remote places to film interesting tales; to the prairies and Nova Scotia for Country Canada; for fisheries tales to Newfoundland; and a six-part Cities on the Sea series explored settlements in or on water.
+Robert pulled together 360 episodes of CBC’s weekly, The Fifth Estate — investigative television, sometimes variety beyond belief, for 11 years.

 At TVOntario, Carol produced a live, 90-minute current affairs weekly, Speaking Out.
 Her guests were often luminaries, such as Linus Pauling (Vitamin C); James E. Lovelock (the Gaia hypothesis); Betty Friedan (‘The Feminine Mystique’); Dr. Benjamin Spock (Baby and Child Care); Dr.Nathan Pritikin (the Pritikin Eating Plan); David Jenkins, Bishop of Durham, (the Immaculate Conception: “You can’t keep a Good God down.”) and theologian Hans Küng.
 Speaking Out ran 15 seasons.

 A book list began.
-In the sciences: Spirit in Health: on shamanic cultures, healing and therapy deep in prehistory, long before modern medicine.
-Then came The Becoming (UK) and its later edition, Let There Be Life (US/CDA): which included sixty-plus essays on the Cosmos, and life’s evolution.
+In the sciences: Spirit in Health: on shamanic cultures; and healing and therapy deep in prehistory, long before modern medicine.
+Then came The Becoming (UK) and a later edition, Let There Be Life (US/CDA): these included sixty-plus essays on the Cosmos, and life’s evolution.
 Next, a commercial venture, IBM Visions, a marketing magazine series on computers for science and engineering research.
 A book list needs fiction!
 Wessex Tales splits 40 stories evenly into two volumes, set in Dorset, England.
-In Power of a Woman, Eleanor of Aquitaine dictates her memoirs from a long, turbulent life.
-Then there’s Design and Science: this coffee-table book covers work by designer Will Burtin.
-Its major themes are 1/ communicating knowledge and data visually, and 2/ Burtin’s scientific approach to information design.
-All these books are shown and described in my book list.
+In Power of a Woman, Eleanor of Aquitaine dictates memories of her long, turbulent life.
+Then comes Design and Science: this coffee-table book covers work by renowned designer Will Burtin.
+Major themes are 1/ communicating knowledge and data visually, and 2/ Burtin’s scientific approach to information design.
+MENU shows these books.
+My book list on Amazon book list shows them, too.

-Salisbury Cathedral’s choir recruited me at nine to chant, sing and read Elizabethan English for five years.
-I remembered the language well enough to learn it better decades later, when I wrote Dark Sovereign, a script for film or play.
+At the age of nine, Salisbury Cathedral’s choir recruited me to chant, sing and read, often in Elizabethan English, for five years.
+I remembered that language well enough to learn it better decades later.
+That’s when I wrote Dark Sovereign, a script for film or play.
 It’s in my same book list, ready to compete against Shakespeare — fluently, in his Tudor/Elizabethan English.

 Latest News